pierophp/node-queue-manager/README.md

 ## Providers

-At this time,the only provider available is the Bulk.
+At this time, the only provider available is the [Bull](https://www.npmjs.com/package/bull).
 The next will be AWS SQS.

 ## Example